Access to Documents and Transcripts Practice Note (GPN-ACCS)

 4.1 This Part does not apply to transcripts.
 In respect of transcripts, see Part 6 of this practice note.

 4.2 Generally, the inspection and removal of documents from the Court is governed by Division 2.4 of the Federal Court Rules.
-The right to inspect a document in a proceeding is, in part, determined by whether the Access Applicant is a party or non-party and whether the document is an unrestricted document or a restricted document (see r 2.32 of the Federal Court Rules).
-The Court will also take into consideration the principles of justice described in Part 2 of this practice note.
+Whether a document in a proceeding can be inspected without leave is, in part, determined by whether the Access Applicant is a party or non-party, whether the document is an unrestricted document or a restricted document and whether there has been a directions hearing or hearing (see r 2.32 of the Federal Court Rules).

 Request by a Party